ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 #### Step 6: Account for core freelancer expenses

-Чтобы не оказаться в убытке, важно учесть все ваши расходы при расчете ставки. Вот основные категории, которые стоит включить:
+To avoid running at a loss, include all of your expenses when setting a rate.
+Key categories:

-1.  Офисные и рабочие расходы:
+1. Office and working expenses:

-    - Аренда рабочего места или офиса (если вы работаете не из дома)
+    - Workspace or office rent (if you’re not working from home)

-    - Покупка оборудования (компьютеры, программное обеспечение)
+    - Equipment purchases (computers, software)

-    - Расходы на интернет, телефон, почтовые услуги
+    - Internet, phone, and postage costs

-    - Обслуживание техники и программ
+    - Maintenance for hardware and software

-2.  Реклама и маркетинг:
+2. Advertising and marketing:

-    - Создание и поддержка сайта
+    - Building and maintaining a website

-    - Продвижение в социальных сетях
+    - Promotion on social networks

-    - Оплата услуг рекламных платформ
+    - Payment for ad platforms

-3.  Транспортные расходы:
+3. Transport costs:

-    - Командировки и поездки на встречи с клиентами
+    - Business trips and client meetings

-    - Амортизация и обслуживание автомобиля (если используется для работы)
+    - Car depreciation and maintenance (if used for work)

-4.  Обучение и развитие:
+4. Training and development:

-    - Курсы повышения квалификации
+    - Upskilling courses

-    - Покупка литературы, участие в конференциях
+    - Books and conferences

-5.  Административные расходы:
+5. Administrative expenses:

-    - Бухгалтерские услуги
+    - Accounting services

-    - Оплата налоговых консультантов
+    - Tax advisors

-    - Затраты на ведение отчетности и бухгалтерии
+    - Bookkeeping and reporting costs

-6.  Страхование:
+6. Insurance:

-    - Медицинское страхование (обязательно)
+    - Health insurance (mandatory)

-    - Страхование от несчастных случаев
+    - Accident insurance

-    - Страхование ответственности перед третьими лицами
+    - Third-party liability insurance

-7.  Резервные фонды:
+7. Reserve funds:

-    - Непредвиденные расходы (ремонт оборудования, юридические услуги)
+    - Unexpected costs (equipment repairs, legal services)

 #### Step 7: Factor weekends, sick days, holidays